Local Housing Allowance if you rent privately

 Check how many bedrooms you can claim for

-Your LHA rate depends on how many bedrooms you're eligible for.
+Your LHA rate depends on how many bedrooms you're qualified for.
 This is worked out based on who you live with and their ages.

 You can claim 1 bedroom for each single person aged 16 or over.
-Two people are expected to share a room if they’re:
+2 people are expected to share a room if they’re either:

 • a couple